Key Takeaways

 - Angel investors are typically wealthy individuals who invest early in startups and sometimes act as mentors.

-- Venture capitalists typically invest larger sums of pooled money in more developed startups.
+- Venture capital firms typically invest larger sums of pooled money in more developed startups.

 Full text